psqq/psqq/README.md

-- 👋 Hi, I’m @psqq
+- 👋 Hi, I’m Sergey Petov (@psqq in GitHub)
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and maths
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me: telegram @pestovsa